huitema/quicmpath/simple-mpath-option.md

 The use of the PATH_IDENTIFICATION and PATH_STATUS transport frame extension is negotiated using a transport parameter:

-* "enable_path_management" (TBD)
+* "enable_simple_multipath" (TBD)

 The "enable_path_management" transport parameter is included if the endpoint wants to receive or accepts PATH_IDENTIFICATION and PATH_STATUS frames for this connection.
 This parameter is encoded as a variable integer as specified in section 16 of {{!I-D.ietf-quic-transport}}.
-It can take one of the following three values:
+It can take one of the following four values:

-1. I would like to send PATH_IDENTIFICATION and PATH_STATUS frames
+1. I am able to receive and process data on multiple paths
 2. I am able to process PATH_IDENTIFICATION and PATH_STATUS frames
 3. I am able to process PATH_IDENTIFICATION and PATH_STATUS frames and I would like to send them.